TeamBion/aws-cw-prometheus-syncer/README.md

 [![Pylint Status](https://app.travis-ci.com/WoodProgrammer/eks-cloudwatch-audit.svg?branch=hot_fix_1)](https://app.travis-ci.com/WoodProgrammer/soprano)

-# Soprano - Log based alert generator
+# Cloudwatch Insight Prometheus Exporter

 <img src="./img/logo.png"></img>

-Soprano is a metric generator according to the output of the cloudwatch Insight queries results.
+This is a project that is responsible to create Prometheus metrics according to the given cloudwatch metrics.
-It collects the outputs from AWS CLoudwatch Insights.

 Let's check the overall architecture diagram at below;

 <img src="./img/soprano.png"></img>

-Soprano expose an endpoint for the prometheus, with that way you are able to expose log based metrics according to the your queries.
+The `/metrics` endpoint expose the metrics according to the prefix and cloudwatch logs.

 Example metric output;